Why Talk Therapy Hasn’t Fixed Your Anxiety

 I didn't think so.

-Logically you can understand worrying doesn’t fix anything, but knowing it is not enough to stop it.
+Logically you can understand worrying doesn’t fix anything, but knowing is not enough to stop it.

 This is why anxiety doesn’t get better with talk therapy alone - talking about it is not the same as doing something about it.

 For some people therapy actually made their anxiety worse.
-And it breaks my heart when I hear this.
+And it breaks my heart when I hear this because anxiety is very treatable.

 In therapy you learn your triggers and the way you experience anxiety.
 You start to become hyper-aware of feeling uneasy, racing thoughts, and so on, every time it’s creeping up on you.